raygun101/MarkupKit/README.md

 This method is called on the superview of each view declared in the document (except for the root, which has no superview) to add the view to its parent.
 The default implementation does nothing; subclasses must override this method to implement view-specific behavior.

 For example, `LMColumnView`, a MarkupKit-provided view type that automatically arranges its subviews in a vertical line, overrides this method to call `addArrangedSubview:` on itself.
 The following markup declares an instance of `LMColumnView` containing a `UIImageView` and a `UILabel`.
-As the markup is processed, the image view and the label will be instantiated and added to the column view via `appendMarkupElementView:`:
+As the markup is processed, the image view and the label are instantiated and added to the column view via `appendMarkupElementView:`:

 	<LMColumnView>
 		<UIImageView image="world.png"/>